vilnytskyy/winter-2021-codefest-submissions-doctest-knights/README.md

 # Project Info
 ### Project Name: DegreeWorks+
 ### Project Description
-Do you ever go on DegreeWorks and wonder "Huh, I wish this site was more polished."?
-Look no further as the Doctest Knights bring you DegreeWorks+, an overhauled DegreeWorks experience packed with features that help plan your college education with greater efficiency.
+Do you ever go on DegreeWorks and think the site could benefit from some polishing?
+Look no further as the Doctest Knights bring you DegreeWorks+, an overhauled DegreeWorks experience packed with features that help you plan your college education with greater efficiency.

 # Team Info
 ### Team name: Doctest Knights